There are a few events which you will find specific to the grid object only.

 These columns, or fields, will only hold the field value of the clicked row.

 Thus, when this is set to ContactsGrid-Record ID:

-we are setting active record ID to the record ID of the row which was clicked, which is Bob Crenshaw's record ID.
+we are setting Active Record ID to the Record ID of the row which was clicked, which is Amy Ford's Record ID.

 Column Action Click Event